Request training for your Unit (6 or more colleagues) on any of our courses (incl. Office 365), by emailing firstname.lastname@example.org

 Information Services offers a range of services to support students develop IT skills.
 These are described below:

 Introduction to IT and Library Services (Student Induction): The IT Training and Assessment Unit and the Library work closely with academic staff to provide an 'Introduction to Library and IT Facilities' to new, mostly, undergraduate students.
 By the end of week 1 most new students will have attended sessions to hear about IT and Library facilities followed by a Library tour, with an opportunity to meet their Subject Librarian.
-The key web pages for new, all, students are at www.qub.ac.uk/student
+The key web pages for all new students are at www.qub.ac.uk/student

 Student IT Skills (Individual Students or Support for Schools): Students can acquire IT skills either through their School or individually through support for taking the European Computer Driving Licence (Core and Advanced - see ECDL (European Computer Driving Licence)).
 The Unit provides: